 The basic methods of discretisation of partial derivatives will be presented for various types of pde, for example, elliptic, parabolic and hyperbolic equations.
 Examples will be presented of boundary and initial value problems of interest in Applied Mathematics, Industrial Mathematics, Numerical Analysis, various branches of Engineering and Physics (including geophysics).

-- apply the method of characteristics for first order PDEs, and analyse existence and uniqueness properties for these systems
+- Derive and apply the method of characteristics to solve linear, semi-linear and quasilinear first order PDEs, and analyse the uniqueness and existence of these solutions.

-- apply Fourier transforms to solve PDEs in infinite and semi-infinite domains
+- Select and apply Fourier full and half-range transforms to solve linear PDEs in infinite or semi-infinite domains.

 - Other - 20%